Kugelschieber/asl/README.md

 ### Special functions

 There are some special functions in SQF, which also require special syntax in ASL.
-The examples presented here show how they are written in ASL and what the output will look like.
+The examples presented here shows how they are written in ASL and what the output will look like.
 Remember that ASL is case sensitive!

-**exitWith**
+**exitwith**

 ```
 exitwith { // NOT exitWith!